 Based on the conclusion above, \cite{lee2019wide} proved that the infinitely-wide neural network is equivalent to its linearized mode,

 where $\omega_t = \theta_t - \theta_0 $.
-We call it linearized model because only zero and first order term of Taylor expansion are kept.
-Since we know dynamics of gradient flow using this linearized function are governed by,
+We call it a linearized model because only zero and first order term of Taylor expansion are kept.
+Since we know the dynamics of gradient flow using this linearized function are governed by,

 where $\mathcal{L}$ is an MSE loss, then the above equations have closed form solutions